lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 |  | print "error stripping namespace of file %s" % (filename) |

 What these comparisons intend to illuminate is *not* that collocation formulae ought to be simpler or more accessible.
 Rather, my point is that specialized encoding serves a practical purpose, and that it is a matter of training which determines what encodings will seem natural and useful.

+Vincent Carretta sees a lull in abolitionist activities during the late 1790s.
+Do I see anything like that?

 [CSmith-in-ESTC-ECCO-TCP-Hathi-table]: CSmith-in-ESTC-ECCO-TCP-Hathi-table.png width=184px height=312px